This post covers the best things to do in New York City today, tonight, tomorrow, or anytime, written by a local tour guide.

 THINGS TO DO AT NIGHT

-For even more ideas, check out our master post on things to do at night in NYC.
+For even more ideas, check out our in-depth post on things to do at night in NYC.

 An unforgettable way to spend an evening in New York City is to see a Broadway show or play.